yrmvgh/yiufcrawl/README.md

 * Troll
     * they now gain several different elemental resistances as they gain levels

+* Deep Dwarf
+    * recharge ability has been split in two: lesser recharge (costs 1 PMP), and greater recharge (costs 3 PMP).
+Greater recharge is required to recharge wands of healing, haste, and teleport

 * Deep Elf
     * increased spell casting aptitude
     * increased magic capacity